-As your mortgage broker in Halifax, we carry out a Fact Find to establish your personal needs before we recommend the most suitable mortgage for you.
-A credit check is then required for an Agreement in Principle.
-Once you have provided all the relevant documentation and a valuation of the property has been undertaken, a formal mortgage offer can be issued.
+A dedicated mortgage advisor in Halifax will carry out a Fact Find to work out what your personal needs are prior to recommending the most suitable mortgage for you.
+In order to get an Agreement in Principle, you’ll be required to have a credit check.
+Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can be formally issued a mortgage offer.

-The fees will be similar to the ones involved when you started your current mortgage.
-However, your dedicated Mortgage Advisor in Halifax will run through all of the fees with you.
-Taking these into consideration when comparing the savings of the new deal vs your current mortgage.
+Your remortgage fees will be more or less the same as your initial mortgage, though your dedicated Mortgage Advisor in Halifax will run through the fees with you anyway, taking them into consideration when comparing the savings of the new deal versus your current mortgage.

-It may be possible to get a second mortgage on your home for things like debt consolidation or Home Improvements.
-It may also be possible to take out a mortgage on a second property if you’re wanting to use it for yourself, a family member, a holiday home or a Buy to Let.
+If you are looking at some future financial planning or home renovation like debt consolidation or Home Improvements, you may be eligible for a second mortgage.
+It can be possible to take out a mortgage on a second property for your own use, for a family member, for a holiday home or even for a Buy to Let.

-If you have had credit problems you can still get a mortgage but you may possibly be required to put down a higher deposit than usual, perhaps 15% of the property purchase price.
+If you have had a recent history of credit problems a mortgage may still be within reach, though you may possibly be required to put down a higher deposit than usual.
+We find that this figure is commonly around 15% of the property purchase price.

-You can remortgage and increase the size of your mortgage to pay off any unsecured debts you may have.
-Please do not rush into this though as there are some downsides.
-We recommend that customers always seek Mortgage Advice in Halifax before consolidating debts!
+If you have accrued any debts over the course of your mortgage term, you may have the option available to you to remortgage and increase the size of your mortgage to pay them off.
+This is not something we recommend rushing into though as there are downsides to it.
+We would highly recommend that customers always look to seek specialist Mortgage Advice in Halifax before consolidating any of their debts!

-Your chances of saving money go up if you are on your lenders SVR (Standard Variable Rate of Interest).
-We will compare the new products available against your current mortgage deal, in order to work out these savings for you.
-If you have equity in your property, a remortgage would also allow you to release some of this money if required.
-Usually, this is used for things like home improvements.
+If you are on your lenders SVR (Standard Variable Rate of Interest) you may possibly have the chance to save money.
+One of our dedicated advisors will compare the new products available against your current mortgage deal, in order to work out what your savings may be.
+If you have any existing equity in your property, a remortgage also gives you the opportunity to release some of this money if it is needed for anything, with popular options being things like home improvements.

-It’s usually three payslips for an employee to prove income and the latest 2 years’ accounts for Self Employed.
-You will also need to produce proof of ID, address and 3 months’ bank statements.
+It will typically be the last three payslips for employees to prove their income to the lender and the latest 2 years’ accounts if you’re a Self-Employed applicant.
+You will also need to provide your mortgage lender with some proof of ID, address and 3 months’ bank statements.